BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 30\.
 A link to the Krona documentation can be viewed by clicking on the question mark (?) icon.
 ![Figure 54](./images/Picture54.png "Figure 54")

-31\.
-Click the back arrow at the top of the page to return to the sample specific subdirectory.

-32\.
-Click the [*user sample id*]_sankey.html to view a Sankey diagram of the taxa.
-If features are overlapping, click and drag bars up and down.
-Specifically, the archaea feature may populate over the sample name.
-Simply click and drag down to view.

 ## References
 1. Lu, J. & Salzberg, S. L. Ultrafast and accurate 16S rRNA microbial community analysis using Kraken 2.
 Microbiome 8, 1-11 (2020).